Synnotech-AG/Synnotech.Linq2Db/readme.md

 }
 ```

-Please note the following things about the session factory:

-- `LinqToDbUpdateContactSession` does not have a constructor that takes a `DataConnection`.
-This is done because the data connection needs to be initialized asynchronously (open the connection asynchronously, start the transaction asynchronously) before being passed
-to the `AsyncSession`.
-However, constructors in C# / .NET cannot run asynchronously.
-This job is performed by the implementation of `ISessionFactory<T>`.
-You can opt out of this feature by using the constructor of `AsyncSession` that actually takes a data connection.
-This data connection must be open and reference a transaction before being passed.
-- The implementation for `ISessionFactory<T>` will always create a transient instance of the target session (i.e. your session must have a default constructor).
-If you don't want transient instances, you need to opt out of `ISessionFactory` (although we do not recommend this - we think it is the controller's responsibility to handle the session during an HTTP request).

-### Handling Transactions Individually
+Please note: the session factory will resolve a session instance (from the DI container), asynchronously open a connection to the target database and then start a transaction asynchronously.
+The session factory also supports scenarios when the session is registered with a scoped lifetime (the session is then only initialized once).
+However, we recommend that you use a transient lifetime as we argue that it is the controller's responsibility to begin and end the database session.

+## Sessions with several transactions

 If you need to handle transactions individually, (e.g. because you want to handle a large amount of data in batches and have a transaction per batch), you can derive from the `IAsyncTransactionalSession` interface: